The Linera banner

 • Bytecode: A collection of bytes corresponding to a program that can be run by the Wasm virtual machine.

-• Client: A 'partial node' operated by users which interfaces with the network.
+• Client: The linera program, which is a local node and wallet operated by users to make requests to the network.
 In Linera, clients drive the network by proposing new blocks and validators are mostly reactive.

 • Certificate: A value with signatures from a quorum of validators.
 Values can be confirmed blocks, meaning that the block has been added to the chain and is final.
 There are other values that are used for reaching consensus, before certifying a confirmed block.